The nation's uneasy relationship with food

 The media’s portrayal of the perfect male physique adds further pressure, meaning affected men often hide their eating problems with excessive exercise in a bid to achieve the ‘perfect’ body.
 Figures from the National Institute of Health and Care Excellence (NICE) suggest that 1.6 million people are affected by an eating disorder in the UK, with males accounting for 11% of this figure.

 The findings show that up to 56% of people are unhappy with their weight, with 27% of respondents saying they have found it difficult to stop eating once they have started.
 The research also highlighted that 60% of women and over a third of men admitted to feeling guilty after eating, with many acknowledging that hunger was often not the driver for eating.
 Instead, boredom, stress and loneliness featured as the top three alternative reasons.
 According to statistics published late last year by the Health and Social Care Information Centre (HSCIC) the rate of hospital admissions for the treatment of eating disorders increased by 16% during 2012.

-Dr Alex Yellowlees Consultant Psychiatrist at the Priory Hospital in Glasgow said of the survey findings:
+Dr Alex Yellowlees, Consultant Psychiatrist at Priory Hospital Glasgow said of the survey findings: